MagnusHjornhede/Applied-AI-Coursework-Archive/README.md

   - Visualizing how input vectors are mapped onto a 2D grid
   - Using SOMs for **clustering tasks** such as grouping similar data points or patterns
   - Comparing SOM results with conventional clustering approaches (e.g., k-means)

-  By completing this lab, you will gain intuition for how self-organized learning works and how SOMs can be applied to discover structure in high-dimensional data.

 ---